Ownership Mental Model

 2. Auto-borrow when safe

-If the compiler can prove that a reference will not outlive the owner, it passes a borrow instead of moving.
-This is the most common case for collection types, and it is why most Loon code "just works" without you thinking about ownership at all.
+If the compiler can prove a reference will not outlive its owner, it passes a borrow rather than moving.
+This is the common case for collections, and it is why most Loon code works without you ever thinking about ownership.

 [fn length [xs] [len xs]]